-Daniel Tammet is a writer, linguist and educator.
-He is the author of Thinking in Numbers, Embracing the Wide Sky and the bestselling Born on a Blue Day.
+Daniel Tammet is an essayist, novelist and translator.
+He is the author of Thinking in Numbers, Embracing the Wide Sky, and the Sunday Times bestseller Born On A Blue Day.
 Tammet is Fellow of the Royal Society of Arts (FRSA).
-He lives in France.
+He lives in Paris.

 Ilka Tampke was awarded a Glenfern Fellowship in 2012.
 Her short stories and articles have been published in several anthologies.
 She lives in Woodend, Australia.
 Her debut novel Skin was published to critical acclaim.
 Songwoman is her second novel.